siva6797/personal-blog/content/_index.md

           date_start: '2017-12-18'
           date_end: '2018-03-15'
           description: |2-
-              Cyber Security Trainee
               Responsibilities include:
-                -> Participated and Volunteered in OWASP meeting in organization.
+              * Participated and Volunteered in OWASP meeting in organization.
-                -> Conducted some training session on awareness of Cyber security in todays world.
+              * Conducted some training session on awareness of Cyber security in todays world.
     design:
       columns: '2'
   - block: accomplishments